Kerem Bulut: Mladá Boleslav

-2012–13 season

 2012 saw Bulut have stints with Mladá Boleslav's first-team and under-21 team.
 He was registered with number #33 for the 2012–13 Gambrinus liga season and made his first appearance in a 1–0 home victory against Hradec Králové on 23 September 2012.
 Bulut had been substituted onto the field for Martin Nespor in the 68th minute.
 Three days later, his first appearance in the 2012–13 Czech Cup came in a 1–1 away against Zenit Čáslav draw on 26 September 2012.
 Bulut played a full-90 minutes of the match as Mladá Boleslav eventually won 4–3 via a penalty shoot-out.
 Bulut ultimately went on to make three more league appearances.
 On 6 November 2012, Bulut scored in the 66th minute of Mladá Boleslva's second-leg Czech Cup 1–1 away draw against Třinec.
 Mladá Boleslav won the tie 4–1 on aggregate and advanced to the next round.